Written by Mike Talladen

 Dreams evolve like anything else, and we are often left wondering “what now?” when we are fortunate enough to see our dreams come to fruition.
 When you’ve been chasing something for so long, it can be easy to lose sight of the reasons why.
 Our dreams do not define us – what defines us is what we do to achieve our dreams and what we do with those dreams after we’ve obtained them.

-Sharing the images and stories of my travels has always been filled with the hope that they might inspire others to do good; to appreciate the wilderness more and offer insights and perspectives of both the beauty and decay of this planet we all call home.
+Sharing the images and stories of my travels has always been filled with the hope that they might inspire others to do good; to appreciate the wilderness more and offer insights and perspectives of both the beauty and decay of this planet we call home.
 But my mission goes beyond that, my dreams keep evolving.
-Providing financial aid and images to grass roots organisations who work in conservation and education has always been a part of my business model, and I continue to chase the dreams and ideas born from that pursuit.
+Providing financial aid and images to grass roots organisations who work in conservation and education has always been a part of my business model, and I continue to chase the dreams and ideas born from the pursuit.

 Going to the Amazon was a childhood dream come true.
 Every adventure, every job, every mission since then that I’ve been able to be part of as a photographer – the one skill I’ve managed to really grasp over the years – has been a chaotic mix of immense gratitude and feeling perpetually lost.
 As a full time wedding photographer in Chicago, I often feel especially disconnected from lifestyles and places that resonate with my core.
 There are days where I’m in disbelief of the opportunities I’ve been fortunate enough to grasp, but what my mind has a knack of focusing on is all the opportunities I’ve missed because of XYZ.

-My online presence certainly creates the notion that I’m on the road more often than I actually am, but the reality is I’m home a lot.
+My online presence certainly creates the notion that I’m on the road more than I actually am, but the reality is I’m home a lot.
 I miss out on lots of trips because I’m booked almost every weekend of the year and once I’m booked, I can’t exactly request off or switch shifts.
 In a sense, my main source of income can make me feel like I’m trapped.
 Never in a million years did I think I’d be photographing weddings when I first picked up a camera.
 In fact, I always said wedding photography was something I’d never do, yet here I am.
-Don’t get me wrong, I enjoy what I do, and I don’t mean to sound ungrateful because I am not – but I do often wonder what else I could be doing, or could have done if I was on a different path.
+Don’t get me wrong, I enjoy what I do, and I don’t mean to sound ungrateful, but I do often wonder what else I could be doing, or could have done, if I was on a different path.
 Sharing these kinds of thoughts have notoriously ended with statements like, “it’s not too late!” but sometimes things really are easier said than done.

-We are all isolated stars in our own little solar systems, trying to break free from the gravity of our norm and make a name for ourselves out there in the universe; to find an identity, a purpose – to figure out who or what we are.
+We are all isolated stars in our own little solar systems, trying to break free from the gravity of our norm and make a name for ourselves out there in the universe, to find an identity, a purpose – to figure out who or what we are.
 We’re always searching for El Dorado.
 The truth is, space is infinite, and we’ll very likely never be content with where we are in the vastness of darkness and light.
-I at least take solace in knowing there are so many other stars out there – all of you – and we share the cosmos, swirling around together, helping each other shine.
+I at least take solace in knowing there are so many other stars out there – all of you – and we share these cosmos, swirling around together, helping each other shine.